 is here.
 Set in Oregon, the books contain a dog story, love story and an intriguing ending: Thornton House, Unexpected Gift, Second Chance Heart, Triumph Over Fear, The Moral of the Story.

-has lived in Florence, Oregon since 1952.
+Carolyn Nordahl has lived in Florence, Oregon since 1952.
 In addition to cooking, Carolyn has enjoyed art and design since childhood.
-Her expertise in watercolor expertise is reflected in this book.
+Her expertise in watercolor is reflected in this book.
 She is a book designer for Port Hole Publications.

 has lived in the Pacific Northwest since 1946.
 He worked as a millworker and carpenter for his entire life until retiring to pursue his hobbies.
 Hunting, fishing, and now writing has added a new sparkle to his life.